 -translating documents and doing live-translation (my respect for all live interpreters everywhere!)

 -laying the web work for a real website for Centro Esperanza (centroesperanzachiclayo.org)

 Centro Esperanza promotes holistic childhood and family development.
 They seek to strengthen organizational and leadership skills in order equip people with the skills and values they need to achieve a dignified life.
 Centro Esperanza offers programming to people living in poverty in and around the city of Chiclayo; the NGO supports equal opportunities for all people and promotes a life free of violence.

 Centro Esperanza offers Project Chiclayo to build people’s capacities so that they become agents of change in their personal, family and community lives; inspired by Christian values and ethics, the NGO is secular/laic and opens its programs to anyone.
 The Project’s objective is to become an example of inter-institutional networking and coordination in the Province of Lambayeque.

 The NGO is making a big difference in the lives of its valued participants.
 When individuals and their families feel empowered and capable of bringing about change in their own lives, magic really does happen, thought not without challenges and hick-ups and frustratingly time-consuming roadblocks.
-While this grassroots-level development can be classified as international development, the real secret to Centro Esperanza’s success is the giving and sharing of love, trust, respect, patience and dignity by a staff of Peruvian women and men, from ages 16 to nearly 70.
+While this grassroots-level development can be classified as international development, the real secret to Centro Esperanza’s success is the giving and sharing of love, trust, respect, patience and dignity by a staff of Peruvian-born women and men, from ages 16 to nearly 70.
 I am forever grateful for the time they allowed me to be part of their professional and personal family lives.